Updated 6th December 2024

 The day-to-day operations of the club are managed by the Committee.
 This group of members are elected into roles on a 12 month basis by the rest of the membership.
 The Committee meet on a monthly basis and contact regularly via social media to organise everything from socials, training, and fixtures.

-Our training sessions and club development are led by our talented Coaching team.
-With combined experience of more than 50 years as players and coaches, their level of expertise and passion for the sport is fantastic and we are always grateful for the hard work they put in to improving our skills and understanding of how to play as a team.
+Our training sessions are led by our talented Coaching team; their level of expertise and passion for the sport is fantastic and we are always grateful for the hard work they put in to improving our skills and understanding of how to play as a team.

 Club Captain is a role that is decided by the coaching team.
 They invite a player to be a leader on the pitch during training and games.
 This role also acts as a communication channel between the committee and the full membership of the club.
 The Captain sits on the committee for updates but does not have a say in the voting decisions made by the committee.